dat-ecosystem/dat/docs/api.md

 db.put([key], value, [opts], cb)
 ```

 Puts value into the database by key.
-Specify the key you want by setting it as either `key` or `value.id`, e.g. `db.put({id: 'bob'} ... )`. `key` is optional to be compatible with the levelup API
+Specify the key you want by setting it as either `key` or `value.key`, e.g. `db.put({key: 'bob'} ... )`. `key` is optional to be compatible with the levelup API

-`cb` will be called with `(error, newVersion)` where `newVersion` will be be a JS object with `id` and `version` properties.
+`cb` will be called with `(error, newVersion)` where `newVersion` will be be a JS object with `key` and `version` properties.

 If something already exists in the database with the key you specified you may receive a conflict error.
-To ensure you do not overwrite data accidentally you must pass in the current version of the key you wish to update, e.g. if `bob` is in the database at version 1 and you want to update it to add a `foo` key: `db.put({id: 'bob', version: 1, 'foo': 'bar'})`, which will update the row to version 2.
+To ensure you do not overwrite data accidentally you must pass in the current version of the key you wish to update, e.g. if `bob` is in the database at version 1 and you want to update it to add a `foo` key: `db.put({key: 'bob', version: 1, 'foo': 'bar'})`, which will update the row to version 2.

 All versions of all rows are persisted and replicated.